starteddfr/Vespy-Grabber-v2.0/README.md

 <h3>Description</h3>

-Vespy Logger but better fr.
 Part of vespy 2.0 project.
-This is a python open source stub builder that recovers personal information from a windows OS computer, using a tkinter GUI with multiple settings to compile your stub.
+This is a python open source stub builder that recovers personal information from a windows OS computer.
+Builder uses a tkinter GUI with multiple settings to compile your stub.
+This code is open source and everyone can use it.

 JOIN OUR DISCORD (NEW) : https://discord.gg/ycsVh623wU

-THIS IS ONLY THE FIRST RELEASE, IF YOU FIND ANY BUGS DM vesper#0003 ON DISCORD

 <h3>NEXT UPDATE</h3>

-- Fixing Roblox Recovery (Not efficient enough)

-- Multi tool

-- Options, such as music player, hide console, etc

-- More features
+- More tools

 <h3>How To Use</h3>